readikus/early-saas-handbook/docs/intro.md

 - Be professional - communication needs to be professional and considerate at ALL TIMES.
 I have learnt this the hard way, but this is one of the most important basics.
 Losing your temper only makes _you_ look bad, and creates bad tension in the team.
 If you have an under performer, deal with them in a clear, structured, professional way.
 Besides, if they got through the tech interview round and are under performing, explore what is happening.
 It's a lot easier to not say something than it is to unsay it.

+- Clearly define responsibilities.
+If not, as an engineering leader, you'll be doing product and project management, infrastructure, testing, support, dealing with customers and sales.
+That's what developers do, right?!
+They might, but the more responsibilities you take on, the lower the quality of your output becomes.

 - Make actions or notes.
 Don't have a conversation about work without any outcomes.

 - Time box meetings and keep focused Don't randomly cover lots of subjects in meetings.